danielgom/AWS-Certifications/Important.md

 * DynamoDB streams

 * Common denominator: records need to be polled from the source
-* Lambda function is invoced synchronously
+* Lambda function is invoked synchronously

 ___Streams and Lambda (Kinesis & DynamoDB)___